 This is a great way to avoid the stress, hassle, and risk of having to figure out everything on your own, and a good middle-of-the-road price point.

 Both of these companies will allow you to skirt most RVs for under $1,000, and small campers for a lot less.

 As I mentioned earlier, I ended up spending around $600 over three years on RV skirting materials, so if you're planning on needing your skirting for several years, I would definitely compare these options with the DIY route.

 When you purchase the EZ Snap skirting system, the company sends you a roll of vinyl and all of the hardware you'll need based on the size of your camper.
 Then you do all the measuring, cutting, and installation yourself.

-They offer three options for the hardware used to hang your skirting: screw-in boat snaps, adhesive snaps, or a combination snap that screws in but is also adhesive (to prevent rusting–it also matches the color of your RV).
-They recommend using pipe clamps to attach your skirting to PVC pipes along the bottom to weight it down, as seen in this photo on Instagram of an RV skirted with EZ Snap skirting:
+They offer three options for the hardware used to hang your skirting: screw-in boat snaps, adhesive snaps, or a combination snap that screws in but is also adhesive (to prevent rusting).
+They recommend using pipe clamps to attach your skirting to PVC pipes along the bottom to weigh it down, as seen in this photo on Instagram of an RV skirted with EZ Snap skirting:

-- If you live in one if the Midwest states within in their service area, they will travel to you and install your skirting for you.
+- If you live in one of the Midwest states within their service area, they will travel to you and install your skirting for you.

 - If you live out of their service area or want to save money, you can travel to their location in Indiana to have them install your skirting.